MAKE: Holiday Spice Blends

 WINTER SPICE BLEND

 This recipe is based on a traditional pumpkin spice blend but I added a few more spices to make it even more aromatic and tasty.
-I used whole spices that I grind and screen through a metal mesh strainer before blending.
+I used whole spices that I ground and screen through a metal mesh strainer before blending.

 ⅛ cup of each: ground ginger, ground cloves, ground allspice, ground fennel seeds, ground dried orange peel, ground coriander